 Force registration of the Python agent

-By default the agent will lazily register itself the first time a web request or background task is run.
+By default the agent will lazily register itself the first time a transaction (either web or non-web) is run.
 Because data cannot actually be accumulated until the agent registers itself and that will normally happen as a parallel task, then data for the initial transactions will not be captured.

 For a long running process this is generally acceptable and is better than delaying startup of a web server, preventing any requests being handled, until registration occurs.

-For background tasks however, it can often be the case that a script only performs one task and they are long running and so a delay on startup to wait for the agent to register, to ensure that data is captured for the task is acceptable.
+For non-web transactions however, it can often be the case that a script only performs one task and is long running.
+For this reason, a delay on startup to wait for the agent to register is acceptable, as it ensures that that data is captured.

 In this case, one can force registration in one of two ways.
 The simplest is to specify a startup timeout in the agent configuration.
 This timeout is how long the agent should wait for registration before proceeding when performing lazy registration of the agent.
 This represents the maximum time it will wait.
 If registration takes less time than specified by the timeout it will continue immediately.

-If using an agent configuration file, this is done by adding an entry:
+If using an agent configuration file, this is done by adding the following entry to the

 startup_timeout = 10.0